Who I am and how I work…

 The Approaches that Shape how I Work:

-Attachment Theory & Emotionally Focused Therapy (EFT) — Exploring how our early bonds shape us and guiding you toward deeper emotional connection.
+Attachment Theory & Emotionally Focused Therapy (EFT) — Another method that is grounded in great research is Sue Johnson’s Emotionally Focused Therapy, which helps couples understand how early bonds shaped them, and serves to help you cultivate a deeper emotional connection.

-Internal Family Systems (IFS) — Helping you recognize and honor the many parts of yourself, so you can find internal alignment instead of feeling hijacked by conflicting feelings.
+Internal Family Systems (IFS) — The work of Richard Schwartz helps you recognize and honor the many “parts of yourself” (think Inside Out!), so you can find internal alignment instead of feeling torn by internal conflict.

-Dialectical Behavior Therapy (DBT) & Mindfulness — Teaching practical tools for emotional regulation, staying present, connected, and coping with life’s challenges with greater ease.
+Dialectical Behavior Therapy (DBT) & Mindfulness — Teaches practical tools for emotional regulation, staying present, connected, and coping with life’s challenges with greater awareness and ease.

-Challenging the Status Quo — Growing up on ’90s skate punk and hip-hop taught me the power of questioning “shoulds” and marching to the beat of your own drum.
-I bring that same spirit to therapy, and will encourage you to do the same.
+Challenging the Status Quo — While not a method, growing up on ’90s counter-culture taught me the power of questioning “shoulds” and the importance of learning how to march to the beat of your own drum.
+I bring that same spirit into the therapy room, and am dedicated to helping you find that balance between responsibility and authenticity.

 Ultimately, I believe that healing happens at the intersection of compassion and challenge.
 It takes guts to do this work, and you don’t have to do it alone.